mars-sim/mars-sim/README.md

 developing human settlements on Mars.

 A settler will be a computer agent possessing certain prescribed attributes, dynamic properties and the external characteristics imposed on it.
-Each makes weighted decisions and interact with one another to produce unexpected results in a sandbox world.
+Each one makes weighted decisions and interacts with one another to produce unexpected results in a sandbox world.

 For instance, each settler is assigned with a job, a role, having technical